 Garbage sheds are permitted, but sunken or in-ground receptacles are prohibited.

 Metal must be removed from all rubbish and trash and picked up separately.

 The Sanitation Facility is located at 40 Maxwell Avenue.
 Residents may bring household garbage, rubbish, yard waste, or recycling to the facility from 8:00am – 3:00pm Mondays, Thursdays, and Fridays; Tuesdays from 8:00am – 2:00pm; and Saturdays from 8:00am – 11:45am.
+Residents may bring up to 6 trash bags or 4 64 gallon barrels of household waste/rubbish to the facility.
+Truckloads of materials will not be accepted.
 Residents may be asked to verify residency in the Village of Larchmont or Town of Mamaroneck.
 The facility is closed Wednesdays, Sundays, and Holidays.
 Please call ahead to 381-7810 if you have any questions about what can be brought to this facility.

 Recycling – Paper, Plastic, Glass, and Metal

 *Include caps and lids with commingled items.
 Please empty and rinse items.

 Paper and Cardboard (Place Curbside)

 Additional Items (bring to Recycling Center)

 - Place Recyclables loose in bins

 - NO Plastic Bags (Recycle at supermarket)